-Scholars at Risk invites participation in “Free to Think 2020: Responding to Attacks on Higher Education,” a virtual conference marking SAR’s 20th anniversary and the release of our annual monitoring report, Free to Think 2020.
+On November 19, 2020, Scholars at Risk hosted “Free to Think 2020: Responding to Attacks on Higher Education,” a virtual conference marking SAR’s 20th anniversary and the release of our annual monitoring report, Free to Think 2020.

 “Within the COVID-19 crisis we see increased threats to scholars, students, and universities—even to truth itself,” says SAR’s Executive Director, Robert Quinn.
 “We see scholars threatened for sharing evidence-based research that contradicts official sources.
 We see growing pressures on scholars documenting gaps in response efforts.
 And we see authorities use the pandemic to hide crackdowns on free inquiry and expression generally.
 COVID-19 shows us the imperative of responding forcefully to these threats—our lives literally depend on it.”